-These are just some of the issues which can interfere with your learning/working and everyday life.
-You are not alone; you can talk to your tutor or other member of staff who will listen and can refer you to someone who can help.
-There are also things you can do to help yourself.
+You are not alone; you can talk to a Progression Mentor, your tutor, the counsellor a member of the Safeguarding Team or another member of staff who will listen and support you or who can refer you to someone who can help.
+There are also things you can do to help yourself, see below.

 CAMHS is used as a term for all services that work with children and young people who have difficulties with their emotional or behavioural wellbeing.

 Offering a safe place for 10-18 year olds to talk about their worries and mental health in a confidential, friendly and supportive environment.